17cupsofcoffee/tetra/README.md

 Tetra currently requires Rust 1.31 or higher.

-You will also need to install the SDL2 native libraries, as described [here](https://github.com/Rust-SDL2/rust-sdl2#user-content-requirements).
-The 'bundled' and 'static linking' features described can be activated using the `sdl2_bundled` and `sdl2_static_link` Cargo features in Tetra.
+You will also need to install the SDL2 native libraries - full details are provided in the [documentation](https://tetra.seventeencups.net/tutorial/installation.html).

 ## Examples